ProtonMail/android-mail/README.md

 ## Observability
 Crashes and errors that happen in `release` (non debuggable) builds are reported to Sentry in an anonymised form.
-The CI sets up the integration with Sentry by providing in the build environment a `private.properties` file that contains the secrets needed.
-This can as well be performed locally by creating a `private.properties` file (which will be ignored by git) and filling it with the needed secrets (eg. `SentryDSN`)
+The CI sets up the integration with Sentry by providing in the build environment `private.properties` and `sentry.properties` files that contains the secrets needed.
+This can as well be performed locally by creating `private.properties` and `sentry.properties` files (which will be ignored by git) and filling them with the needed secrets (eg. `SentryDSN`; for more details about the `sentry.properties` file, see https://docs.sentry.io/platforms/android/gradle/#proguardr8--dexguard).

 ## Use core libraries from local git submodule